jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/pso/pso.rst

 Enhancements and Modifications
 ------------------------------

-A total of **5** additional points may be awarded for enhancing and modifying the GP implementation.
+A total of **5** additional points may be awarded for enhancing and modifying the PSO implementation.
 In general, each enhancement/modification will award **1** additional point, but depending on the complexity of the enhancement/modification, additional or fewer points may be awarded.
 To be safe, do not aim to put in minimal effort to obtain these marks if the goal is to obtain all **5** additional points.